The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025 The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025

 12,001+85,000-150,000180,000-300,000400,000-750,000

-An option is looking for award availability on Emirates directly (or its Seats.aero page) and checking if the itinerary is bookable with Aeroplan points.
+An option is to look for award availability on Emirates directly and check if the itinerary is bookable with Aeroplan points.
 Emirates doesn't make every First Class award to its Canadian partner, so your mileage may vary when booking with Aeroplan points.
-And it goes without saying that you'll need a lot of points to book these awards.
+And again, you'll need a lot of points to book these awards.

 Related: Here's How Much You'll Pay When Redeeming Aeroplan Points for Emirates Flights